ALCOHOL TREATMENT LIFE INSURANCE

 Alcohol Treatment Life Insurance

-If you’re reading this I don’t need to go on about the social and health and life dangers of excessive drinking.
-You’ve already sought treatment and want to know, as part of putting your life on track, how to get life insurance for your family or your business.
+If you’re reading this you want to know how to get post alcohol treatment life insurance for to protect your family or your business.
+I don’t need to go on about the social and health and life dangers of excessive drinking.
+You’ve already sought treatment and putting your life on track,

-Without any complicating factors such as multiple DUI’s or abuse of other drugs, life insurance underwriting, at best, will call for a minimum two year postpone from the end of treatment before they will offer an approval.
+Without any complicating factors such as multiple DUI’s or abuse of other drugs, life insurance underwriting, at best, will call for a minimum two year postpone from the end of treatment before they will offer an approval for life insurance to a recovering alcoholic or drug user.
 The approval at that time could be as good as a standard rate or could be rated significantly higher than standard.

 The swing factors on the above are the severity of the excess, severity of associated complications, evidence of alcohol dependence and/or withdrawal, legal problems related to alcohol, abuse of other drugs, number of relapses and current participation in a support group such as AA.